 Yellow Natural yellow dyes in Navajo blankets is available from the flowers of rabbit brush (Bigelovia graveolens), the roots of canyorgre (Rumes hymenosepalus) and from the blossoms and stems of chamizo (Attriplex canescerns).

 Zapotec Indians of Oaxaca, Mexico (notably those of the village of Teotitlan de Valle) that weave rugs and blankets on the European style loom.
-These rugs often resemble Navajo rugs and are sometimes woven and sold as fakes.
+These rugs often resemble or copy Navajo rugs and are oftentimes woven and sold as fakes.

 · Copyright © 1997-2020 · All Rights Reserved ·